rsdoiel/antenna/archives/2024/science_and_technology_2024.49.md

 date: 2024-12-03, updated: 2024-12-03, from: The Register (UK I.T.
 News)

-<h4>140 Middle Kingdom firms added to US trade blacklist</h4> <p>The Biden administration has announced restrictions limiting the export of memory critical to the production of AI accelerators and banning sales to more than a hundred entities.…</p>
+<h4>140 Middle Kingdom firms added to US trade blacklist</h4> <p><strong>Updated</strong>  The Biden administration has announced restrictions limiting the export of memory critical to the production of AI accelerators and banning sales to more than a hundred entities.…</p>

 <br>